-Bernie Simpson is considered to be one of the leading personal injury lawyers in British Columbia.
-After graduating from the University of British Columbia law school, Bernie Simpson founded Simpson & Company, one of the first Vancouver law firms to restrict practice to automobile accidents.
-In 2001, Bernie formed a partnership with a well-known personal injury lawyer, Anthony Thomas, and the firm became Simpson, Thomas & Associates.
-In 2014 Dairn Shane and Stephen Yung also became Partners in the firm.
+After graduating from the University of British Columbia law school, Bernie founded Simpson & Company, one of the first Vancouver law firms representing victims of car accidents.
+In 2001, Anthony Thomas, a well-known personal injury lawyer, joined as Partner and the firm name was changed to Simpson Thomas & Associates.
+In 2014, Stephen Yung was made Partner.

-Bernie has actively participated in the betterment of the Vancouver community, having served as Chairman of the Canadian Cancer Society for the Vancouver campaign and having Chaired the Mayor’s Campaign for Famine Relief led by former Vancouver mayor and premier, Mike Harcourt.
+- Bernie actively participates in the betterment of the Vancouver community, having served as Chairman of the Canadian Cancer Society for the Vancouver campaign and having chaired the Mayor’s Campaign for Famine Relief led by former Vancouver Mayor and Premier, Mike Harcourt.

 - Bernie also supports a number of not for profit organizations with both his time and sponsorships.

 - Eloisa DeLorenzo International Award by the International Brain Injury Association (awarded in recognition for Bernie’s role in enacting the Bike Helmet Legislation)

 - Order of Canada (1990) award for volunteerism, work for various charitable causes, and for activities in the multi-cultural community, particularly the Indo-Canadian and Chinese communities.

 - Queen’s Diamond Jubilee Medal, Golden Jubilee Medal and Commemorative Medal for the 125th Anniversary of the Confederation of Canada.